ActiveProcedure< R, A1, A2, A3, A4, A5, A6, A7, A8, A9, A10 > Class Template Referenceabstract

 Asynchronous service procedure.
 More...

-Inherits ServiceProcedure, and ServiceProcedure.
+Inherits ServiceProcedure.

 Public Member Functions